irmen/prog8/docs/source/building.rst

     is changed accordingly (to keep them in the same memory space as the evaluation stack).

 ``-varshigh``
-    Places the uninitialized (and zero-initialized) variables in a separate high memory area, instead of inside the program itself.
+    Places the non-zeropage variables in a separate high memory area, instead of inside the program itself.
     This results in an increase of the amount of system ram available for the program itself.
 The amount of ram saved depends on the amount and types of variables in the program, but can be several hundreds of bytes or more.
-    The new memory location of the variables depends on the compilation target machine
+    The new memory location of the variables depends on the compilation target machine:

     c64: $C000 - $CEFF